-Soapstone (or steatite) is a bluish-gray rock, composed mostly out of mineral talc, which is rich in magnesium.
+Soapstone (or steatite) is a bluish-gray rock, composed mostly of the mineral talc, which is rich in magnesium.

 The use of soapstone is deeply engraved in the culture of Brazil, where locals have been using it to craft cookware for centuries now.
 Because of the high talc content, this rock is incredibly easy to work with.
 Furthermore, this soft mineral is what makes it quite durable and allows it to retain heat better than metals.